gzmatte/Dual-Boot/README.md

 # Dual-Boot Lazy Restarter
-We want to create a bat/icon to click and automatically restart to another OS.
+We want to create a icon to click and automatically restart to another OS.

 > First we create a .bat file with the next parameters:
 >